OkTrulyThankU/PERN/README.md

 5. feature-{issue-number}-{feature-name}: ex) Feature-1.2-login

 ## Usage
-After clone and enter `npm init` this command in terminer.
+After clone and typing `npm init` this command in terminer.
 Its over. so easy.
 If you wanna know that means, Read `package.json` file.

 ### Liked the work?